nathanrosspowell/presentations/src/beginner_guides/how_computers_work/README.md

 **slot = 66;
 ```

-The variale `nums` holding the array is the pointer to the first element - nothing more!
+The variable `nums` holding the array is the pointer to the first element - nothing more!
 It use this array anywhere in the program, all you have to do is pass the pointer to it (which gives the first element) and **ALSO** the size.

 ---